Centraal Museum Utrecht

 Utrecht’s Centraal Museum began as the Municipal Museum of Antiquities in 1838.
 It took up residence in the Agnes Convent on Nicolaaskerkhof in approximately 1921, with private collectors adding their artefacts to the town collection, creating one ‘central’ museum for the city to enjoy.

-Today it is recognised as home to some of the most prestigious art and artefacts in the Netherlands, with the museum re-opened since April 2016 following three years of extensive renovations and expansion.
+Today it is recognised as home to some of the most prestigious art and artefacts in the Netherlands.

 With a strong focus on contemporary art, design and fashion, the Centraal Museum beautifully showcases the art, history and culture of Utrecht, most notably in the permanent collection ‘The World of Utrecht’, highlighting top items from its five collections.
 The museum has always taken a forward-thinking approach and once famously commissioned fashion designers Viktor and Rolf to design the attendants’ uniforms.